 The Speccy was the first computer I ever used.
-We had the 48K rubber key version, and it probably only had to share the living room TV with 3 channels when we first got it.
+We had the 48K rubber key version, and it probably only had to share the living room TV with 3 channels when we first got it, although I was a bit too young to remember its actual arrival!
 I still have it in my possession and it is still fully functional, although it has few original parts – I repaired it a couple of years ago, requiring the replacement of the CPU, ROM and most of the DRAM.
 Luckily the ULA was still alive!

 Several years ago I implemented most of the 48K ULA in VHDL on a MAX7000 CPLD, mainly as an exercise to brush up on my HDL.
 I didn’t have enough space to fit the keyboard interface so it was pretty useless, but it did boot!
 The complete system used a pair of SRAMs, real Z80 and the Sinclair ROM in flash.